ADGEfficiency/teaching-monolith/distributed-computing/README.md

 [Wikipedia](https://en.wikipedia.org/wiki/Concurrency_(computer_science))

-Concurrency is **dealing with many things at once**.

-Concurrency is the property of the **how we structure** of a program - whether we can execute a program in a different order.
+**Concurrency is dealing with many things at once** - it is a property of how we *structure* of a program - whether we can execute a program in a different order.

 For a concurrent program, the order doesn't matter:

-- can be run in a different order sequentially,
+- it can be run in a different order sequentially,
-- can be run in parallel,
+- it can be run in parallel,
 - tasks can overlap.

-Concurrency requires communication and coordination (often waiting) - it can be used to make use of limited hardware (like a single thread).
+This concurrency requires *communication and coordination* (often waiting).
+Being able do something else while you wait can be used to make use of limited hardware (like using a single thread do do many things concurrently).

-In IO bound problems we mostly wait (reading/writing to disk, using the network) - in a concurrent program, this waiting time can be used to do other things (and thereby deal with many things at once).
+In IO bound problems we mostly wait (reading/writing to disk or using the network) - in a concurrent program, this waiting time can be used to do other things (and thereby deal with many things at once).

 ## Parallelism

-Parallelism is **doing many things at once**.

-Parallelism is a feature of **how we execute** a program - parallelism is a special case of concurrency.
+**Parallelism is doing many things at once** - it is a property of how we *execute* a program - parallelism is a special case of concurrency.

-A key characteristic of a parallelizable program is **independence** - being able to split the work into many tasks that can run independently.
+A key characteristic of a parallelizable program is **independence** - being able to split the work into many tasks that can run independently - they don't rely or interact with any of the other parallelizable tasks.

 This concept of independent tasks favours a functional style of programming (where our functions have no side effects and don't depend on state).